microsoft/cobalt/devops/providers/azure-devops/templates/infrastructure/README.md

 This document outlines how Cobalt's CI/CD Azure Pipeline templates will be used to meet the devops related use-cases for deployment operators working on Cobalt.

+## Goal

+Provide Cobalt technical operators with a general use case Azure DevOps pipeline.
+Operators can import this yaml based template when creating their pipeline in the Azure DevOPS portal.

 ## Deployment Topology

 This graphic shows the CI/CD workflow topology needed by our enterprise customers to deploy infrastructure to Azure.
-The journey starts with a git commit to the IAC repo.
+The journey starts with a git commit to the [IAC](https://blog.scottlogic.com/2018/10/08/infrastructure-as-code-getting-started-with-terraform.html)(Infrastructure-as-code) repository.
 This workflow validates and deploys the desired infrastructure state across the azure environments.

 ![infrastructure_reference_cicd_flow](https://user-images.githubusercontent.com/7635865/60440330-3a039580-9bda-11e9-8af6-a883739c2d87.jpg)

 ## In Scope

-- Azure DevOps build template
+- Design of Azure DevOps build template
 - Sequence diagram showing the journey with sourcing, testing, building and releasing IAC(Infra-as-code) templates across azure environment stages.

 ## Out of Scope